Nature is our greatest asset, but it is under threat.

 - funding cannot be used for the running cost of organisations or routine maintenance costs of existing assets

-The total available funding is £1million from April 2020 to March 2021.
+The total available funding has been increased to £2.3million (update 30 July 2020) from April 2020 to March 2021.
 The programme is jointly funded by the Welsh Government and The National Lottery Heritage Fund.
 It’s part of Local Places for Nature, a new initiative that aims to restore and enhance nature across Wales.

 Stop, Grow, Change for Environmental Growth – what we expect from projects

 The First Minister of Wales’ manifesto commits to halt and reverse the decline in nature and to grow the environment for the benefit of future generations.
 This is known as Stop, Grow, Change for Environmental Growth.